Home / Patient Resources / Symptoms / Bleeding Gums

 Why acting too fast can be harmful

 Bleeding can tempt people to jump straight into treatment.
-But structure and force must be evaluated first.
+But irreversible treatment should not be chosen from symptoms alone.

 We do not recommend irreversible treatment based on symptoms alone.